 Figure~\ref{fig:ea-example} shows an example of two KGs, each containing four entity descriptions, represented as nodes, with their properties, represented as edges.
 The entities described in those KGs can be aligned.
-For instance, node $v_1$ in $KG_1$ is a description of the director Stanley Kubrick, providing as attributes his name and birth year, and as relations the facts that he directed and wrote the movie The Shining, as well as that he also directed an entity represented by $v_3$.
+For instance, node $v_1$ in $KG_1$ is a description of the director Stanley Kubrick, providing his name and birth year as attributes, and the facts that he directed and wrote the movie The Shining, as well as that he also directed an entity represented by $v_3$ as relations.
 Node $v_1$ should be aligned with node $v_5$ in $KG_2$, even if the ``name'' attribute is now called ``label'', and its value, ``S. Kubrick'', is slightly different than the name value, ``Stanley Kubrick'', used in $v_1$.
 The birth year attribute is also missing in $v_5$, compared to $v_1$, and its only relation to $v_6$ is ``directed'', missing the relation ``wrote'' that was also provided in $KG_1$ between $v_1$ and $v_2$.
 Similarly, the other entity alignments in the example of Figure~\ref{fig:ea-example} should be $v_2$ with $v_6$ (describing the movie ``The Shining''), $v_3$ with $v_7$ (describing the movie ``Barry Lyndon''), and $v_4$ with $v_8$ (describing the actor Philip Stone).

-One way to implement entity alignment as a machine learning task, is to learn a low-dimensional vector-space representation of symbolic KGs, known as \emph{embeddings}.
-The idea is to embed the nodes (entities) and edges (relations or attributes) of a KG into a vector space.
+One way to implement entity alignment as a machine learning (ML) task, is to learn a vector-space representation of symbolic KGs, known as \emph{embeddings}. {Numerical representations (embeddings) of KGs are preferred over symbolic ones in various ML tasks (link/node/subgraph prediction, matching, etc.), as they potentially mitigate the symbolic, linguistic and schematic heterogeneity of independently created KGs and thus aim to simplify knowledge reasoning.
+The idea is to embed the nodes (entities) and edges (relations or attributes) of a KG into a low-dimensional vector space.
 Particularly, we would like similar entities in the original KG to be close to each other in the embedding space and dissimilar entities to be far from each other.
-In this respect, both \emph{positive} (i.e., actual KG edges) and \emph{negative} (i.e., synthetic, non-existing in the actual Knowledge Base, KG edges) samples of the original KGs are used.
-In this way, by measuring their distance in the embedding space, we can decide whether two entities are matching or not.
-Any available ground truth regarding the alignment of entities, called \emph{seed alignment}, could be used for training and/or evaluating an embedding method.
+In this respect, both \emph{positive} (i.e., actual KG edges) and \emph{negative} (i.e., synthetic edges, non-existing in the actual KG) samples of the KGs are used.
+This way, by measuring their embeddings distance in the vector space, we can decide whether two entities are matching or not.
+Any available ground truth regarding the alignment of entities, called \emph{seed alignment}, can be used for training and/or evaluating an embedding method.